syncfusion-content/flutter-docs/Flutter/datagrid/overview.md

 ---
 layout: post
 title: About Flutter DataGrid widget | DataTable | Syncfusion
-description: Learn here all about the introduction of the Syncfusion Flutter DataGrid (SfDataGrid) widget, its features, and more.
+description: Learn about the introduction of the Syncfusion Flutter DataGrid (SfDataGrid) widget, its features, and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug